willnet/rake_shared_context/README.md

 ## Details

 * It expects that rake files are located under lib/tasks
-* It expects that file name is equal to task name so that you should write 'reports:generate' task at lib/tasks/reports.rake
 * It expects that a argument is passed to `describe` is task name

 ## Contributing